obvonage/deved-platform/content/blog/en/attention-detection-with-vonage-video-api’s.md

 ---
-title: Attention Detection with Vonage Video API’s
+title: Attention Detection with Vonage Video API
 description: A Node tutorial showing how to integrate the Vonage Video API with TensorFlow's MediaPipe face detection model to detect attention detection, using javascript.